hypo69/hypo/pytest/gemini/en/src/_examples/quick_start.md

 import pytest
 import hypotez.src._examples.quick_start as qs

-# Tests for the MODE constant
+# No fixtures needed for this example.
+The code doesn't use any.

 def test_mode_value():
-    """Checks if the MODE constant is correctly defined.""" assert qs.MODE == 'dev'
+    """Checks the value of the MODE constant.""" assert qs.MODE == 'dev'

-# No other functions or classes are present in the provided code.
+# No other functions or classes to test in the provided code.
-# Therefore, no further test cases are needed.
-If more functions
-# were present, test cases would be written here.
+# Add tests for any additional functions/classes if present.
 ```